antoine-isnardy-danone/trustworthyai/pillars/transparencyexplicability.md

 - Empower business users and foster machine learning adoption.

-- Understand and trace decisions made by an AI system.
+- Understand results output by an AI system (characteristics & information that were leveraged and which ones play an important role, decision frontier of the system, ...) and trace decisions made by an AI system over time.

 That being said, AI contributors should master a various set of tools, depending on the AI system that is implemented.

-### Statistical regressions
+### Statistical methods

 AI contributors must deeply understand how to interpret coefficients and leverage econometrics-based models, like linear / logistic regression, panel data, instrumental variables, censored data, selection model, ...